Recruit a chief executive

 PFS invited us to tender for the job of recruiting a new Chief Executive.
 We won the bid, largely on the basis of our reach across the Christian sector, following which work we were also asked to recruit a new Christian trustee and carry out research into the retention of care workers and managers at PFS homes.

 We placed a notice for the vacant Chief Executive role on our website and sent it out to everyone on our 46,000 strong mailing list.
-We also put it out to 170 Action Planning associates, made direct approaches to suitable individuals who we knew and searched LinkedIn for potential candidates.
+We also put it out to 170 Action Planning consultants, made direct approaches to suitable individuals who we knew and searched LinkedIn for potential candidates.
 From our searches we put forward a shortlist of five strong candidates.
 We followed a similar process to find a trustee, with additional research carried out through our church contacts, and were able to present PFS with a suitable candidate.

 We investigated the problem of care home staff retention by conducting ‘secret shopper’ style visits, gathering first-hand accounts of the challenges staff faced and the incentives (eg salaries and other benefits) that might encourage them to stay on.
 A similar but more intensive exercise was carried out to find suitable candidates for care home manager roles.